Director qualifications: BBus (Accounting), CA, GAICD.

 (Co-opted member of the Governance Committee)

-Prior to joining Nikko Asset Management, Kristy was Company Secretary for Mirvac Group, Senior Lawyer for ANZ Wealth, and a legal practitioner for Colins Biggers and Paisley.
+Kristy Do is the CEO and founder of Alintium Consulting.
+She is an experienced financial services executive with substantive experience in financial services law, people and business management, strategy, corporate governance and compliance management spanning over 23 years working in the legal profession and the financial services industry including as General Counsel & Company Secretary for Nikko Asset Management, Company Secretary for Mirvac Group and Senior Lawyer for ANZ Wealth.
 Kristy also spent 6 years with the Australian Securities and Investments Commission in enforcement litigation and compliance roles ending her service there as Manager of the Compliance Directorate for Financial Services responsible for ensuring compliance with Australian financial services law by large entities regulated by ASIC.

 (Co-opted member of the Audit & Risk Committee)